-In 2023 the Western-Hungarian city of Veszprém and the Bakony-Balaton region will jointly hold the European Capital of Culture title.
-Throughout the whole year the region will be the most important cultural spot of Europe with an abundance of cultural projects and events.
+In 2023 the West-Hungarian city Veszprém and the Bakony-Balaton region held the European Capital of Culture title.
+Throughout the whole year the region was the most important cultural spot of Europe with an abundance of cultural projects and events.